 Controlling Valve Settings

-Swimming pools can have numerous valve configurations to control the flow of water from the pool’s skimmers and the main drain.
+Numerous valve configurations can be used in swimming pools to control the flow of water from the pool’s skimmers and the main drain.

 Some pool systems have individual valves to control the flow from each skimmer, as in the set up below, where valves 2 and 3 are from the skimmer.
 Others, such as mine, have one valve that controls both skimmers and another for the main drain.